Brian Lehrer: CUNY TV shows

-Lehrer hosted a cable TV talk show called BrianLehrer.TV (formerly Brian Lehrer Live) on CUNY TV (channel 75 on New York City cable systems) from 2005–2015.
+Lehrer hosted a cable TV talk show called BrianLehrer.TV (formerly Brian Lehrer Live) on CUNY TV (channel 75 on New York City cable systems) from 2005 to 2015.
 In 2009 the show was nominated for a regional New York Emmy Award.
 He hosted POTUS 2017 from September 2015–August 2017.
-From October 2017–May 2018, Lehrer hosted the weekly CUNY TV show "Brian Talks New York."
+From October 2017–May 2018, Lehrer hosted the weekly CUNY TV show "Brian Talks New York".

 Other work

 Lehrer's op-ed pieces have appeared in The New York Times, The New York Sun, Newsday, and the New York Daily News, and on Slate.
 His WNYC commentaries are also distributed globally on the NPR website.

 Lehrer was a questioner in the WABC-TV New York City Mayoral debates in 1997, 2001, and 2005.
 Since 1997, Lehrer has been a moderator in every New York City mayoral election.

-He has appeared on television as a commentator on New York 1, WNET Channel 13, and CNNfn, and hosted public affairs shows on WPXN-TV and WNET from 1990–1998.
+He has appeared on television as a commentator on CNN, New York 1, WNET Channel 13, and CNNfn, and hosted public affairs shows on WPXN-TV and WNET from 1990 to 1998.

 Lehrer was the recipient of the New York Associated Press (NYAP) Broadcasters "Best Interview" Award in 2000 for an interview with a rape survivor, and in 2001 for his role as moderator on NYC radio of the only mayoral primary debate between Michael Bloomberg and Herman Badillo.
 Since 2000, Lehrer has been awarded seven "Best Interview" awards from the NYAP.
 During his tenure as host of NPR's On the Media, the national program was named "Best Weekly Show" by the Public Radio News Directors in 1999.

 He currently moderates several major public forums, including The Nation vs. The Economist series and the Harper's Forum series, and has moderated or hosted major events for the American Museum of Natural History and Westinghouse Science Foundation, among others.